tatango/slate/source/index.html.md

 ```

-This endpoint retrieves the current account.
+This endpoint retrieves the current account, as specified by the API key used to authenticate.

 ### HTTP Request